swiss-seismological-service/scrtdd/README.md

 scrtdd --help

 MultiEvents:
-  --reloc-profile arg                   Relocate the catalog of profile passed
+  --reloc-profile arg                   Relocate the catalog of the profile
-                                        as argument
+                                        passed as argument.
 Catalog:
   --dump-catalog arg                    Dump the seiscomp event/origin id file
                                         passed as argument into a catalog file triplet (station.csv,event.csv,phase.cs
-                                        v)
+                                        v).
-  --dump-catalog-options arg            Allows --dump-catalog to accept event
+  --dump-catalog-options arg            Allows the --dump-catalog option to
-                                        ids besides origin ids.
-For each event id an origin will be selected following the provided options whose format is:
+                                        accept event ids besides origin ids.
+                                        For each event id an origin will be selected following the provided options
-                                        'type,evalmode,includeCreator,excludeCr
+                                        whose format is: 'type,evalmode,include
-                                        eator,region', where
+                                        Creator,excludeCreator,region', where
                                         type=preferred|last|first
                                         evalmode=any|onlyManual|onlyAutomatic
                                         includeCreator=any|author|methodID
                                         excludeCreator=none|author|methodID
                                         region=any|profileName e.g. to select
-                                        preferred origins within my profile
+                                        preferred origins of the inputevent ids
+                                        that lie within the region defined for 'myProfile' use 'preferred,any,any,none
+                                        ,myProfile'

-                                        region given the input event ids use 'preferred,any,any,none,myProfile --dump-catalog-xml arg                Convert the input catalog into XML format.
+  --dump-catalog-xml arg                Convert the input catalog into XML
+                                        format.
 The input can be a single file (containing seiscomp origin ids) or a
                                         catalog file triplet
-                                        (station.csv,event.csv,phase.csv)
+                                        (station.csv,event.csv,phase.csv).

   --merge-catalogs arg                  Merge in a single catalog all the
                                         catalog file triplets
                                         (station1.csv,event1.csv,phase1.csv,sta
                                         tion2.csv,event2.csv,phase2.csv,...)
-                                        passed as arguments
+                                        passed as arguments.
-  --merge-catalogs-keepid arg           Similar to --merge-catalogs option but
+  --merge-catalogs-keepid arg           Similar to the --merge-catalogs option
-                                        events keeps their ids.
-If multiple
-                                        events share the same id, subsequent
+                                        but events keep their ids.
+If multiple events share the same id, subsequent
                                         events will be discarded.
 ```

 ## 2. Real-time single-event relocation